radareorg/radare2-book/ch2_configuration.md

     e dbg.bep   = loader

-These configurations can be also defined using the '-e' flag of radare while loading it, so you can setup different initial configurations from the commandline without having to change to rc file.
+These configurations can be also defined using the `-e` flag of radare while loading it, so you can setup different initial configurations from the commandline without having to change to rc file.

     $ radare -n -e scr.color=true -e asm.syntax=intel -d /bin/ls

 All the configuration is stored in a hash table grouped by different root names (cfg., file., dbg., ..)

-To get a list of the configuration variables just type 'e' in the prompt.
+To get a list of the configuration variables just type `e` in the prompt.
 All the basic commands can be reduced to a single char.
-You can also list the configuration variables of a single eval configruation group ending the command argument with a dot '.'.
+You can also list the configuration variables of a single eval configruation group ending the command argument with a dot `.`.

 There are two enhanced interfaces to help users to interactively configure this hashtable.
-One is called 'emenu' and provides a shell for walking through the tree and change variables.
+One is called `emenu` and provides a shell for walking through the tree and change variables.

-To get a help about this command you can type 'e?':
+To get a help about this command you can type `e?`:

     Usage: e[?] [var[=value]]
     e?              show this help